Today we read the last Corinthians 13 chapter of the Apostle Paul’s second letter to the Corinthians and two chapters of Job.

 Esther 5, Esther prepared for a banquet with only her, the King and Haman in attendance.
 Meanwhile Haman’s rage against Mordecai was so great that he had built a seventy-five feet high gallows, on which to hang Mordecai.

 Esther 6.
 As it so happened, the king had a case of insomnia.
 To become drowsy he had the annals read to him, which told that Mordecai had averted a coup.
-During the banquet the king wanted to honor somebody, so rather than Haman, Mordecai was honored.
+During the banquet the king wanted to honor somebody, and rather than Haman, Mordecai was honored.

 Esther 7.
 And so it was, Haman was hanged on the gallows he had built for Mordecai.